robomotic/awesome-guide-ai-safety/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/robomotic/awesome-guide-ai-safety/pulls)
 [![Contributors](https://img.shields.io/github/contributors/robomotic/awesome-guide-ai-safety)](https://github.com/robomotic/awesome-guide-ai-safety/graphs/contributors)

 A comprehensive collection of resources, frameworks, standards, regulations, and tools related to AI safety and governance.
-This repository also includes a [list of AI safety conferences](CONFERENCES.md) for networking and staying up-to-date with the latest developments.
+This repository also includes a [list of AI safety conferences](CONFERENCES.md) for networking and a [global map of AI regulations](AILAW.md) to track the evolving legal landscape.

 ## Table of Contents
 - [ISO Standards for AI Safety](#iso-standards-for-ai-safety)